fair-acc/chart-fx/README.md

 <figure>
   <img src="docs/pics/chartfx-example1.png" alt="ChartFx example" width=1200/>
   <figcaption>
-  Example showing error-bar and error-surface representations, display of mock meta-data, 'ChartPlugin' interactors and data parameter measurement indicators (here: '20%-80% rise-time' between 'Marker#0' and 'Marker#1').
+  Example showing error-bar and error-surface representations, display of mock meta-data, `ChartPlugin` interactors and data parameter measurement indicators (here: '20%-80% rise-time' between 'Marker#0' and 'Marker#1').
   </figcaption>
 </figure>

 ## Functionalities and Features
 The library offers a wide variety of plot types common in the scientific signal processing field, a flexible plugin system as well as online parameter measurements commonly found in lab instrumentation.
 Some of its features include (see demos for more details):
-* 'DataSet': basic XY-type datasets, extendable by 'DataSetError' to account for measurement uncertainties, 'DataSetMetaData', 'EditableDataSet', 'Histogram', or 'DataSet3D' interfaces;
+* `DataSet`: basic XY-type datasets, extendable by `DataSetError` to account for measurement uncertainties, `DataSetMetaData`, `EditableDataSet`, `Histogram`, or `DataSet3D` interfaces;
 * math sub-library: FFTs, Wavelet and other spectral and linear algebra routines, numerically robust integration and differentiation, IIR- & FIR-type filtering, linear regression and non-linear chi-square-type function fitting;
-* 'Chart': providing euclidean, polar, or 2D projections of 3D data sets, and a configurable legend;
+* `Chart`: providing euclidean, polar, or 2D projections of 3D data sets, and a configurable legend;
-* 'Axis': one or multiple axes that are linear, logarithmic, time-series, inverted, dynamic auto-(grow)-ranging, automatic range-based SI and time unit conversion;
+* `Axis`: one or multiple axes that are linear, logarithmic, time-series, inverted, dynamic auto-(grow)-ranging, automatic range-based SI and time unit conversion;
-* 'Renderer': scatter-plot, poly-line, area-plot, error-bar and error-surfaces, vertical bar-plots, Bezier-curve, stair-case, 1D/2D histograms, mountain-range display, true contour plots, heatmaps, fading DataSet history, labelled chart range and indicator marker, hexagon-map, meta data (i.e. for indicating common measurement errors, warnings or infos such as over- or under-ranging, device or configuration errors etc.);
+* `Renderer`: scatter-plot, poly-line, area-plot, error-bar and error-surfaces, vertical bar-plots, Bezier-curve, stair-case, 1D/2D histograms, mountain-range display, true contour plots, heatmaps, fading DataSet history, labelled chart range and indicator marker, hexagon-map, meta data (i.e. for indicating common measurement errors, warnings or infos such as over- or under-ranging, device or configuration errors etc.);
-* 'ChartPlugin': data zoomer with history, zoom-to-origin, and option to limit this to X and/or Y coordinates, panner, data value and range indicators, cross-hair indicator, data point tool-tip, 'DataSet' editing, table view, export to CSV and system clipboard, online axis editing, data set parameter measurement such as rise-time, min, max, rms, etc.
+* `ChartPlugin`: data zoomer with history, zoom-to-origin, and option to limit this to X and/or Y coordinates, panner, data value and range indicators, cross-hair indicator, data point tool-tip, `DataSet` editing, table view, export to CSV and system clipboard, online axis editing, data set parameter measurement such as rise-time, min, max, rms, etc.

-In order to provide some of the scenegraph-level functionality while using a 'Canvas' as graphics backend, the functionality of each module was extended to be readily customized through direct API methods as well as through external CSS-type style sheets.
+In order to provide some of the scenegraph-level functionality while using a `Canvas` as graphics backend, the functionality of each module was extended to be readily customized through direct API methods as well as through external CSS-type style sheets.

 ## Examples
 ### Simple example